Sophie Kurys sliding into home, 2007 reproduction of c. 1940s original, photograph, 11 1/16 x 14 inches, private collection.

 Linedrives and Lipstick celebrates the legends and landmarks of the dedicated women athletes who hit, fielded, slid, and caught with passion.
-Curated by Saint Mary’s College Archivist John Kovach, Linedrives and Lipstick also features additional commentary by Barbara Gregorich, author of Women at Play: The Story of Women in Baseball (Harcourt, 1993), winner of the SABR-Macmillan award for best baseball research.
+Curated by John Kovach, Saint Mary’s College archivist, Linedrives and Lipstick also features additional commentary by Barbara Gregorich, author of Women at Play: The Story of Women in Baseball (Harcourt, 1993), winner of the SABR-Macmillan award for best baseball research.

 Venues that host this exhibition by June 30, 2016, may be eligible for a $1,000 education and public programming grant.
 Go to our Education Grants page for more information, or contact Kristy Peterson, education curator, at 816-421-1388, ext.
 229, or kristy (at) maaa.org.